t6nn/dev-day-fun/games/code-golf-1/task-1/description.md

 # Code Golf - Reversing an integer

 ## Input
+Provided from standard input via `System.in`.
 Positive long (64-bit) integers between 0 and 9999999999999999 (16 positions),
-on one single line, separated by spaces
+on one single line, separated by spaces.
+Example:

+    345921 2000 0 1234

 ## Task
 Calculate the decimal reverse of an integer - a new integer where the numbers of the integer